-Selling textbooks online for $10 a pop was the easiest, fastest money I have (theoretically, I don’t do anything bad ever @legal disclaimer) made in college.
+Selling textbooks online for $10 a pop was the easiest, fastest money I have made in college.

 Students are always looking for cheap alternatives to the criminally expensive textbooks profs push, and you will sell textbooks like hotcakes through various Facebook groups or even local classifieds.

-This is by far the most straightforward way to save money in college but no one seems willing to do this for some reason.
+This is by far the most straightforward tip to save money in college but no one seems willing to do this for some reason.